HJ08003/socraticswirlInstructor-RStudioServer/README.md

 # devtools::install_github(c("rstudio/shinydashboard", "HJ08003/socraticswirlInstructor-RStudioServer"))
 ```

-The student side software is available at [socraticswirl](https://github.com/HJ08003/socraticswirl-RStudioServer), which maybe installed on a RStudio server.
+The student side software is available at [socraticswirl](https://github.com/HJ08003/socraticswirl-RStudioServer), which maybe be installed on a RStudio server.

 Please note that SocraticswirlInstructor may not works with certain version of dplyr.
 Thus, we specify dplyr version 0.4.3 in the DESCRIPTION file.